 Where To Stay In Sri Lanka

 Coming to another of the most important aspects of any tour – the stay.
-Below is the list of best hotels and resorts in Sri Lanka that guarantee a wonderful Sri Lankan holiday.
+Below is the list of best hotels in Sri Lanka that guarantee a wonderful Sri Lankan holiday.

 1. Backpack Lanka, Colombo